 To support the table, I punched holes in the outer corners and used some 550 cord running from the door panel out to the table at about 45°.
 The right side is tied off at a set length to allow the table to fold down 90°.
 The left side remains adjustable so that the table can be secured when in the up position.
 Adjustments are made with cord locks.
 I happened to have a set that came with a pair of Keen shoes.
 They were terrible at keeping my laces tight, but they’ve worked great for this table.
 Comparable locks are available in a variety of colors for less than $1 each.

-Behind the interior panel, the 550 cord is run through a fender washer and knotted up securely.
+Behind the interior panel, the 550 cord is run through a fender washer and knotted up securely (by my buddy, Jay).
 The washers are glued to the interior panel to keep the rattles down.

 It’s not the prettiest or the most durable option, but for throwing together a PBJ or slicing up some limes for our Pacifico, it has been exactly what we needed!